Ka tākiri te ata, ka kōrerorero ngā manu, ka ao, ka ao,

 REINTRODUCING RARE BIRDS

-The native birdlife at Bushy Park has flourished within the protective fence.
+The native birdlife at Tarapuruhi has flourished within the protective fence.
 Exciting reintroductions of rarer species became possible – toutouwai/North Island robins in 2005, tīeke/ North Island saddlebacks in 2006, and hihi/stitchbirds in 2013.

 So successful have these been that ‘excess’ tīeke and robins have now been transferred to other sanctuaries.
 Further introductions are planned and your support can help us continue this remarkable story.
 Donate now